 Beyond the Basics: Real Life Homeschooling

-The Cost of Homeschooling
+The Voice of Experience

 So You're Thinking About Homeschooling: Fifteen Families Show How You Can Do It

 LeapPad Game - Mind Wars Jr. Interactive Game

 The Organizing Sourcebook : Nine Strategies for Simplifying Your Life